Keirua/Bittersweet/README.md

 It extracts a few information based on the recipe's URL :

 - Recipe name
-- Ingredients required (and the corresponding number of persons)
+- Ingredients required (and the corresponding number of persons).
+It is returned as an array of ingredients.
 - Instructions

 If they are available, it also tries to extract the preparation and cooking time

 Since every website display the information differently, not all websites are supported.